Define Your Path

 Study of the prominent individuals, communities, movements, institutions and beliefs which make up the religious experience of North American people.

-This course is designed to explore the possibilities of bridging disciplines, widening perspectives, discovering connections and integrating knowledge on complex issues and moves students toward a holistic application and appreciation of concerns.
+Designed to explore the possibilities of bridging disciplines, widening perspectives, discovering connections, and integrating knowledge on complex issues, this course gives students the tools to develop a holistic application and appreciation of human-centered concerns.